-Director Title IX Compliance and Assessment (x2763):
+Title IX Deputy Coordinator for Students (x5646):

 • To report a sexual assault, dating/domestic violence, stalking or sexual harassment.
 Coordinator can provide interim measures such as no contact orders; changes to class schedules; assistance with rescheduling an academic assignment (paper, exam, etc.); tutoring support; changes to work schedules/situations; transportation assistance and escorts to and from campus locations; visa and immigration assistance; medical leave of absence including information on financial impacts; interim suspension for the alleged respondent; and other measures for safety as necessary.